meiersi-da/cips/cip-CC-FEE-REMOVAL/cip-CC-FEE-REMOVAL.md

 ```
 where the `ExpiringAmount` parameters are stored on the `Amulet` contract and are set
 as part of the transfer that created the `Amulet` contract.

-### Traffic purchase rewards are minted by purchasers

-Because we no longer charge any Canton Coin fees ``ValidatorRewardCoupon`` activity
-markers are only created for traffic purchases.
-We thus simplify the reward minting process
-so that the activity records from traffic purchases are
-used by the purchasers themselves to mint Canton Coin.
-Concretely:

-* Change `AmuletRules_Transfer` such that validator activity records can
-  only be used to mint rewards by the user that generated them.
-* Deprecate `ValidatorRight` contracts and disable the choice `ValidatorRewardCoupon_ArchiveAsValidator`,
-  which was used before this CIP by validator operator parties to archive
-  validator activity records created for the CC usage fees paid
-  by the parties hosted on the validator node.
-* Change `ExternalPartySetupProposal` such that it no longer creates a `ValidatorRight` contract for the
-  external party that is being set up.

-Change the automatic reward minting mechanism in the Splice Wallet to select
-only the wallet user's own validator activity records instead of all validator activity records
-for which there exists a `ValidatorRight`.

 ### Adjust Splice App UIs